kong-education/edu-student-assignments/konnect_for_developers/README.md

 These steps can only be run from one Strigo machine.
 Therefore, the team must select a person to perform the following steps.

-1. Using the Strigo editor, navigate to the *kongair_teams* folder at:
+1. Using the Strigo editor, navigate to the *kongair_teams* folder and open the openapi.yaml specification.

    ```text
    /home/ubuntu/KDIL-202/assignment/kongair_teams